stormpath/stormpath-framework-spec/registration.md

 library MUST set the value to 'UNKNOWN' when we create the account via the Stormpath REST API (as the API requires these fields to be populated).

-### Configurable Fields
+### Custom Fields

-The developer should be able to define their own fields in the `stormpath.web.register` configuration block.
+The developer should be able to define their own fields in the `stormpath.web.register.form.fields` block.
 If the configured field has `required: true`, the form parser should error if the user does not submit the value.